ordina-jworks/ordina-jworks.github.io/_posts/2017-09-27-Spring-Cloud-Stream-Rick-And-Morty-Adventure.md

 So now we know that Rick really wants this Szechuan sauce.

+Now, we have a purpose:

-> We will create a Spring Cloud Stream application, called *Rick*, which sole purpose is to retrieve Szechuan sauce from McDonalds.
+> We will create a Spring Cloud Stream application, called *Rick*, which sole purpose is to retrieve Szechuan sauce from McDonalds!

-As with every Spring based application these days, it can easily be created by going to the happiest place on earth (next to **production**): [https://start.spring.io](https://start.spring.io){:target="_blank"}.
+As with every Spring based application these days, it's as easy as going to the happiest place on earth (next to **production**): [https://start.spring.io](https://start.spring.io){:target="_blank"}.
 As our dependencies, we pick **Spring Web MVC** to create some handy web endpoints and **Stream Rabbit** since we want to send our messages over a RabbitMQ broker.
 We end up with the following dependencies: